essential cruise - Northern Isles & Iceland

 Day 6 - Seyðisfjörður, Iceland

-Seyðisfjörður is a picturesque town in the East Fjords hosting bright, multi-coloured houses, enchanted waterfalls and mighty mountains.
+Seyðisfjörður is a picturesque town in the East Fjords hosting bright, multi-coloured houses, enchanting waterfalls and mighty mountains.
 Marvel at the wonderful scenery and attractions on an ‘Essence of East Iceland’ optional tour taking you to idyllic spots including Lagarfljót - Iceland’s third largest lake - Skriðuklaustur, Snæfellsstofa Visitor Centre - covering the east land of the Vatnajökull National Park - the historic 13th century church estate of Valthjófsstaður and Hallormsstaðarskógur forest.
-Alternatively, you may want to join the unique opportunity to explore Skálanes Nature Reserve, a place of stunning natural beauty with its charming rivers, incredible rock formations, snow-capped mountain views, myriad sea cliffs and colourful meadows.
+Alternatively, you may want to join the unique opportunity to explore Skálanes Nature Reserve, a place of stunning natural beauty with its charming rivers, incredible rock formations, snow-capped mountain views, sea cliffs and colourful meadows.

 Day 7 - Akureyri